Sr. Grants Specialist

 - Ensure accurate and timely reporting to donors and analysis for Program portfolio and management:

-In coordination with program directors, Philanthropy, and Finance, produce and submit financial and narrative reports as required by donors or auditors related to grant funds or grant funded program work.
+In coordination with program directors, Philanthropy, EJ Department, and Finance, produce and submit financial reports for projects funded by the US Government (USG) to minimize organizational risk and ensure financial compliance.
 Ensure that reporting adheres to 2 CFR 200 Uniform Guidance and other funder requirements both in content and deadlines as well as that it matches financial information tracked in various systems within NWF.

 Serves as the point person for assigned NWF Program area interactions and communications about restricted revenue.
-Serve as liaison between Conservation and Education programs, Philanthropy, and Finance in addition to any other departments regarding the tracking, compliance, and information flow related to grant funded programs.
+Serve as liaison between Conservation and Education programs, Philanthropy, and Finance in addition to any other departments regarding the tracking, compliance, and information flow related to USG grant funded programs.
 Recognizes informational needs for each department at various stages in the grants process (from budget creation to report submittal).
+Serve as a liaison between partners and subgrantees to insure the proper spending of the USG grants.

 - Other duties as assigned:

 Produce journal entries as needed for restricted revenue.
-Assist the Director of Finance with preparation of annual Single Audit schedules, preparation of the Schedule of Expenditures of Federal Awards (SEFA), and assist with preparation of NICRA submissions.
+Assist the Senior Director of Finance with preparation of annual Single Audit schedules, preparation of the Schedule of Expenditures of Federal Awards (SEFA).
 Occasional work on special projects.

 B.S. or B.A. in Accounting or Finance or equivalent experience.
-Minimum five years of experience in financial management of government agreements and financial nonprofit experience, preferably in Finance or Philanthropy related to grant operations and compliance, with some overlap in program work.
+Minimum five years of experience in financial management of USG funded grants and financial nonprofit experience, preferably in Finance or Philanthropy related to grant operations and compliance, with some overlap in program work.
 Experience with environmental education, conservation issues, Infor CloudSuite Financials or other financial software a plus.

 - Demonstrable skill in creating and tracking budgets and expenses for grants and organizational projections;